 If you’ve booked an Economy Class ticket then you may be able to upgrade to Business Class at the airport.
 Ask the check-in staff if there are any seats available and enquire how much it costs.
 Sometimes airlines will offer cheap upgrades to passengers in order to get rid of empty seats.
-Gone are the days where you can pull the excuse of “It’s my anniversary” or show up in a suit and be offered an upgrade, but you may be able to score a cheap ticket if there are seats available or if the class of travel you have booked is overbooked.
+Gone are the days where you can pull the excuse of “It’s my anniversary” or show up in a suit and be offered an upgrade, but you may be able to score a cheap upgeade if there are seats available or if the class of travel you have booked is overbooked.

 Use your miles